-- 1 Brawl
+Brawl

-- 2 Kill Bill
+Kill Bill

-- 3 King of the Hill
+King of the Hill

-- 4 Honey Trap
+Honey Trap

-- 5 Tax Attack
+Breakthrough

-- 6 The warband leader roll an opposed initiative test, the one who passes it (reroll if draw) may choose a scenario from the book
+The warband leaders roll an opposed initiative test, the one who passes it (reroll if draw) may choose a scenario from the book

 Arnold and Bert are getting ready to play a game of Nottingham.
 Arnold rolls a dice to determine the scenario and rolls a six.
 Both players then roll a dice and add the initiative value of their warband leader.
 Arnold rolls a three and adds four (his leaders initiative) for a result of seven, Bert rolls a five and adds five (the initiative value of his warband leader) for a result of ten.
 The leader of Berts warband passes the test, thus Bert chooses a scenario.
 He opts to go with the standard Brawl.